Anomalous Heat Transfer in Nonequilibrium Quantum Systems

 where $\omega_{X_i} \geqslant 0$ and $\sigma^{x,y,z}_{X_i}$ are the frequency and the Pauli operators of the qubit $X_i$, respectively.
 A qubit model with arbitrary Zeeman fields is identical to that in Eq.~\eqref{tb-free} up to local qubit rotations.
 The interaction Hamiltonian between $A$ and $B$ takes the general form

-where $H^I_{AB}$, $H^I_{AAB(ABB)}$, and $\cdots$, denote two-body, three-body, and higher order many-body interactions, respectively.
-Here we focus on two- and three-body interactions, which are usually the dominant interactions in experimental systems.
-Clearly, the heat transfer models for qubit systems take relatively simple forms due to the constraint of the heat transfer condition.
-The derivation of the Hamiltonians is presented in Supplemental Material.
+where $H^I_{AB}$, $H^I_{AAB(ABB)}$, and $\cdots$, denote two-body (2B), three-body (3B), and higher order many-body interactions, respectively.
+Here we focus on 2B and 3B interactions.
+The detailed derivation of the Hamiltonians is presented in SM.